isomerpages/moe-bedokgreenpri/pages/Announcements.md

 The latest issue of Parent Kit provides tips on how what you can do at home to help our children start school right.

 Click [here](/links/for-parents) for more information.

+**<u>Parents Gateway</u>** <br>
+Parents Gateway (PG) is the main communication platform used by the school to reach out to parents.

+To download the mobile app and perform a simple one-time on boarding process, please click [here](/partners/home-school-partnership/parent-resource-kit).